Kilmory Knap Chapel

 HERITAGE HIGHLIGHTS: Macmillan's Cross, one of the best West Highland crosses

 Kilmory Chapel probably dates to the late 13th century and was substantially unaltered by the time it fell out of use after the Reformation.
-It was then used as a roofless burial enclosure until it was reroofed in 1934 to act as a shelter for the wonderful Early Christian cross slabs, with the addition of 14th-16th century crosses and medieval graveslabs gathered from the churchyard.
+It was then used as a roofless burial enclosure until it was reroofed in 1934 to act as a shelter for the wonderful Early Christian cross-slabs, with the addition of 14th-16th century crosses and medieval graveslabs gathered from the churchyard.

 Nothing remains of the interior furnishings of the chapel beyond a simple aumbry (cupboard) set into the east wall.

 In total there are 36 stones collected inside the chapel, each individually numbered, with signs giving historical details about each stone.
 Some were crafted locally, while others may have been made as far away as Iona while others were by the Loch Awe school of stonemasons who were active throughout Argyll from the 14th-15th century.
-At least 7 of the stones are adjudged to date to before 1000 AD.
+At least seven of the stones are adjudged to date to before 1000 AD.

-The variety of the carving is quite amazing.
+The variety of carving is quite amazing.
 There are raised effigies, incised likenesses of knights, hunting scenes, and animals ranging from dogs to fish, lions, birds, otter, and stags.
 There is a beautifully crafted galley thought to indicate ties to the Lords of the Isles.
 Several carvings show tools and implements from daily life, including an anvil, comb, shears, and a hammer.
 And, as usual, many of the slabs show weapons such as spears, swords and battle-axes.

 Though there are some very fine examples of carving at Kilmory Knap, the prize is undoubtedly Macmillan's Cross, a wonderfully carved medieval cross that must stand as one of the historic highlights of Argyll (for another candidate see the Kildalton Cross on Islay).